 Dr Aiken is Instructor in Clinical Psychiatry at the Wake Forest University School of Medicine and the Director of the Mood Treatment Center in Winston-Salem, NC.
 He is Editor in Chief of The Carlat Psychiatry Report.

-Nitrate-cured meats may increase the risk of mania, according to a recently published study.1 That includes meat sticks, beef jerky, and turkey jerky, but not prosciutto, a dry-cured meat without nitrates.
+Nitrate-cured meats may increase the risk of mania, according to a study published in Molecular Psychiatry.1 That includes meat sticks, beef jerky, and turkey jerky, but not prosciutto, which is dry-cured without nitrates.

-Another hypothesis is that nitrate-rich foods alter the gut flora in ways that elevate the risk of mania.
-That may sound far-fetched, but it is supported by basic science in an area called the “mind-gut connection” as well as by a recent controlled study (from the same Johns Hopkins group) that found significant preventative benefits with probiotics after a manic episode.2 Indeed, the nitrate-fed rats had higher counts of two bacterial species associated with behavioral and cognitive changes in animals: Lachnospiraceae and Erysipelotrichales.1
+Another hypothesis is that the nitrate-rich foods alter the gut flora in ways that elevate the risk of mania.
+That may sound far-fetched, but it’s supported by basic science—the mind-gut connection—as well as by a recent controlled study (from the same Sheppard Pratt group) that found significant preventative benefits with probiotics after a manic episode.2 Indeed, the nitrate-fed rats had higher counts of two bacterial species associated with behavioral and cognitive changes in animals: Lachnospiraceae and Erysipelotrichales.

 Dr Aiken does not accept honoraria from pharmaceutical companies but receives honoraria from W.W.
 Norton & Co. for a book he co-authored with James Phelps, MD, Bipolar, Not So Much.